-59 'A Practical Guide to the Strategic Environmental Assessment Directive' (September 2005), The Office of the Deputy Prime Minister (ODPM)
+64 'A Practical Guide to the Strategic Environmental Assessment Directive' (September 2005), The Office of the Deputy Prime Minister (ODPM)

-- 5. To protect and enhance the borough's open spaces and biodiversity, flora and fauna and increase opportunities for people to access nature - 6.
+- 5. To protect and enhance the borough's open spaces and biodiversity, flora and fauna, and increase opportunities for people to access nature - 6.
 To improve air quality and reduce noise and vibration - 7.
 To reduce car travel and improve accessibility by sustainable modes of transport - 8.
 To mitigate and adapt to the impact of climate change - 9.
 To reduce and manage flood risk - 10.
 To maintain and enhance landscapes and townscapes - 11.
 To conserve and enhance historic assets and utilise the historic environment in the creation of sustainable places

-- 12. To provide sufficient housing of appropriate mix and tenure and the opportunity to live in decent home - 13.
-To improve the health and well-being of the population and reduce inequalities in health - 14.
+- 12. To provide sufficient housing and decent homes - 13.
+To improve health and well-being of the population and reduce inequalities in health - 14.
 To provide for the improvement of education, skills and training - 15.
 To improve accessibility to leisure facilities, community infrastructure and key local services